Geographic-style maps with a local novelty distance help navigate the materials space: Conclusions: fast navigation in the materials space

-This work was supported by the EPSRC New Horizons grant ``Inverse design of periodic crystals'' (EP/X018474/1) and the Royal Society APEX fellowship ``New geometric methods for mapping the space of periodic crystals'' (APX/R1/231152) of the second author.
-We thank Andy Cooper FRS (the director of Materials Innovation Factory, Liverpool, UK), Robert Palgrave and Leslie Schoop for fruitful discussions of A-lab crystals and any reviewers for their valuable time and helpful suggestions.
+Acknowledgements.
+This work was supported by the EPSRC grant ``Inverse design of periodic crystals'' (EP/X018474/1) and the Royal Society APEX fellowship ``New geometric methods for mapping the space of periodic crystals'' (APX/R1/231152).
+We thank Andy Cooper, Robert Palgrave and anonymous reviewers for helpful advice.